LLNL/shroud/docs/index.rst

 The user creates a YAML file with the C/C++ declarations to be wrapped along with some annotations to provide semantic information and code generation options.  **Shroud** produces a wrapper for the library.
-The generated code is high-readable and intended to be similar to code that would be hand-written to create the bindings.
+The generated code is highly-readable and intended to be similar to code that would be hand-written to create the bindings.

 *verb*